freedomofpress/securedrop-docs/docs/admin/deployment/tor_pow.rst

-Tor Proof-of-Work Defense on the *Source Interface*
+Tor proof-of-work defense on the *Source Interface*
 ===================================================

 The SecureDrop *Source Interface* is served as an onion service with an